Kent27/docs-emobiq/document/client/gitbook/2-5-actions-and-visual-logic/action-reference/react-native/App/setComponentOptions/setComponentOptions.md

 ![](./setComponentOptions-step-3.png)

-4. Enter the `Conversion.toList` for the value of data, and then `Conversion.toObject` inside it.
+4. Add the function `Conversion.toList` in the 'data' parameter using the 'function' parameter type.

+![](./setComponentOptions-step-4.png)

+5. Then add `Conversion.toObject` inside each parameter of the `Conversion.toList` function.
 The object must follow valueField and displayField that has been set

-![](./setComponentOptions-step-4.png)

 ![](./setComponentOptions-step-5.png)

 ### Result

 1. Save and preview your app.
-2. Now when you click the button, it will set the dropdown of Dropdown411
+2. Now when you click the button, it will set the dropdown of Dropdown411.